HAVING FUN SAFELY MATTERS HERE AT AB!

 All uphill users utilizing the ski area’s (boundary footprint) must begin to return to the base

 no later than 15 minutes prior to opening of the first lift of the day.
-To be clear - if you’re within our ski area boundary you must be
+To be clear - if you’re within our ski area boundary on a day when we’re open, then you must be

 vocal control or on a lead at all times will be allowed to accompany uphill skiers, riders or snowshoers